-6. GUIDANCE FOR PARENTS/GUARDIANS IN PREPARATION FOR ENROLLMENT
+5. GUIDANCE FOR PARENTS/GUARDIANS IN PREPARATION FOR ENROLLMENT

-A. Proof of age - one of the following:
+- A. Proof of age one of the following:

 - Original birth record (with an official raised seal)

 - Baptismal or church certificate (notarized/certified and showing the date of birth)

 - Hospital certificate

 - Valid passport

 - Physician certificate

 - Driver's license

 - Life insurance policy

-- Amended 3-6-24, page 103 Appendix F - B. Immunization status one of the following: - Official state immunization form. - Written statement by a physician stating that the physical condition of the child warrants a medical exemption from inoculations. - A written statement signed by the parent/guardian that the child's religious denomination opposes tests and inoculations.
+- B. Immunization status one of the following:

+- Official state immunization form.

+- Written statement by a physician stating that the physical condition of the child warrants a medical exemption from inoculations.

+- A Certificate of Religious Exemption can only be issued by a county health department.
+The parent or legal guardian must submit a written objection and receive education on the consequences of not immunizing their child.
+By State School Immunizing Law, a Religious Exemption can only be issued to kindergarten through 12th grade and not to institutions of higher learning..